-aThis Cheese Stick Turkey is fun snack craft you can whip together in just a couple of minutes to surprise your child.
-Whether you sneak it into your child's lunch box or hand it to your child as an after school snack, it's sure to bring a smile.
+aThis Cheese Stick Turkey is a fun Thanksgiving snack craft you can whip together in just a couple of minutes to surprise your child.
+Whether you sneak it into your child’s lunch box or hand it to your child as an after school snack, it’s sure to bring a smile.

 How to Make a Cheese Stick Turkey